ONTAP 9

 If you are performing a major upgrade, the first node to be upgraded must be the same node on which you configured the data LIFs for external connectivity and installed the first ONTAP image.

 After upgrading the first node, you should upgrade the partner node as quickly as possible.
-Do not allow the two nodes to remain in a state of version mismatch longer than necessary.
+Do not allow the two nodes to remain in a mixed version state longer than necessary.

 -